-Friday night is a time to relax and have fun with other PSDP convention-goers.
+Saturday night is a time to relax and have fun with other PSDP convention-goers.
 We will have art supplies available, such as pages to color or dot-to-dots to do, plus a way to make your own convention souvenir!
-There may be some fiddling and silly dancing, but there's a guarantee of a nice chat with peers-arguably the best activity at the convention.
+Arguably the best activity at the convention, there will be ample opportunities to have nice chats with your peers.

-Videos and pictures for the PSDP community
+Videos and pictures for the PSDP community (throughout)

 Throughout the convention, PSDP volunteers will take pictures and occasionally record video to help the cause.
-Be sure to catch one of our photographers for a portrait shot during the convention!
 (Let us know clearly if you'd prefer we don't identify you by name.)
-In addition, we have a group picture scheduled for Saturday morning.
-Be sure to be there with any PSDP green on if you have it.
+Wear PSDP green if you have it!